LordRoyalty/LordRoyalty/README.md

 - ⚡ Fun fact: I am a computer engineering student
 -->

-Just a computer engineering student trying useful/helpful things
+Just a computer engineering student trying to do useful/helpful things